panossot/jam-metrics/README.md

 See the License for the specific language governing permissions and limitations under the License.

-#### This project uses a part of jmathplots library which is released under thE BSD license.
+#### This project uses a part of jmathplot library which is released under thE BSD license.